kotliluk/rachel/README.md

 ### Expression section

 The **Import** button enables us to load new expressions from textual files.
 The **Export** button saves all expressions in a textual file.

 We can have multiple named expressions loaded in the application at the time.
-Again, we use the upper menu for choosing the current edited expression, and the **+** button for adding a new one.
+Again, we use the upper menu for choosing the currently edited expression, and the **+** button for adding a new one.

 In the text area, we define the expression itself.
 We can use buttons to insert RA operators.
-While typing, Rachel whispers available relation or column names on the cursor position.
-You can use arrows + Enter/Tab or mouse to insert the whisper.
-Ctrl+Space hides or displays the whisper menu.
+While typing, Rachel suggests available relation or column names on the cursor position.
+You can use arrows + Enter/Tab or mouse to insert the suggestion.
+Ctrl+Space hides or displays the suggestions menu.

+There is a list of buttons under the table, which insert relational algebra operators.

-There are 3 buttons in the menu under the table, which affect the selected expression:
+There are three buttons on the bottom of the section, which affect the selected expression:
 - The **Evaluate** button evaluates the edited expression and updates the result section.
 - The **Rename** text field renames the edited expression.
 There are no restrictions on expression names.